LAKERS TOGETHER: Find out how we're moving forward.

 Email: email@example.com | Phone: 331-8191 | Office: 245 Lake Ontario Hall

-Hazel McClure is the liaison librarian to the Digital Studies program.
-She also works with Writing, English, and Environmental Studies, and is interested in the ways that Digital Studies affect and are present in so many disciplines, much like information literacy.
+Hazel McClure serves as Head of Liberal Arts Programs in the library and was the library liaison for Digital Studies from fall 2017 until winter 2019.
+She is interested in the ways that Digital Studies affect and are present in so many disciplines, much like information literacy.
 She's also interested in the way digital information has transformed information consumer behavior; peoples' access to information is often mediated by digital means, and creation of information is increasingly digital, which raises issues about the ways that people create, share, and interpret information.

 Email: email@example.com | Phone: (616) 331-3077 | Office: 240 Mary Idema Pew Library Learning and Information Commons